kusalshrestha/react-native-appium-sauce/README.md

-# react-native-appiumtest
+# react-native-appium-sauce

-A test project for testing the app using `Appium`.
+A test project for testing the app using `Appium` with `saucelabs` service.

 ## Run on local server